 Many conditions may be safely managed through home IVs and oral regimens.
 For the benefit of patients and their families, every effort is made to transition care to the home environment as quickly – and as safely – as possible.
 In the outpatient setting, there are several clinics each week for follow-up of hospitalized patients, and evaluation of new patients, such as those with recurrent fevers, travel issues, or international adoptees.
 There are also special clinics for patients with primary or acquired immunedeficiency.
 The ID physicians are available to answer questions from community physicians regarding vaccines, and other issues commonly encountered in general pediatric practice.

-The CHOC Children’s Specialists Infectious Diseases physician team provides comprehensive outpatient care for:
+The CHOC Specialists Infectious Diseases physician team provides comprehensive outpatient care for:

-- HIV – a CCS-accredited program serving the greater Orange County area
+- HIV – an accredited program serving the greater Orange County area

-- Recurrent fever or fever of unknown origin
+- Recurrent/periodic fever or fever of unknown origin

 - Coccidiomycosis and other endemic fungal infections